Free Credit Score Offers Too Good to Be True?

 Why the disappearance of the hapless bad credit TV band?
 The recent credit card reforms prohibited the way the so-called free credit report offer could be marketed to consumers.
 Faced with losing an enormously profitable product, the free credit score offer was born in its place.

 CreditInfoCenter.com is a free one-stop destination for consumers looking for advice and tips on how to repair and rebuild bad credit and maintain good credit.
-Kristy Welsh is also the author of Good Credit Is Sexy, a tongue-in-cheek guide to managing your credit.
+Kristy Welsh is also the author of Good Credit Is Sexy, a guide to managing your credit.
 Welsh is an advocate of showing readers everything they need to know to repair credit themselves, as many positive corrections can be made for the cost of a postage stamp.

 For More Information on CreditInfoCenter.com: